SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.6.md

 When the *ResourceManagerHelper* methods *UpdateReservationInstanceProperties* or *SafelyUpdateReservationInstanceProperties* were used to update properties of a booking, up to now, their action was queued on the master DMA to be handled sequentially for all bookings.

-From now on, the *SetSrmJsonSerializableProperties* requests sent by the above-mentioned methods will skip said queue.
+From now on, the *SetSrmJsonSerializableProperties* requests will skip said queue.

 #### Enhanced SLDBConnection logging [ID_39267]